What do we mean by “mentoring”?

 - provide support if you encounter problems with your advisor.

-Both the advisor and the mentor can assist students in forming career plans and in establishing a professional network.
+Both the supervisor and the mentor can assist students in forming career plans and in establishing a professional network.
 The Phase II mentor guides the student for the entire duration of Phase II.

 Phase II students can choose a mentor on their own from our Faculty list or one can be suggested to you by our Diversity Manager.
 We recommend that your mentor not be a member of your research group, but it may be helpful if they work in the same field.